ReaSu/thgtoa/guide.md

   [The Wi-Fis and Bluetooth devices around you:]: #the-wi-fis-and-bluetooth-devices-around-you
   [Malicious/Rogue Wi-Fi Access Points:]: #maliciousrogue-wi-fi-access-points
   [Your Anonymized Tor/VPN traffic:]: #your-anonymized-torvpn-traffic
-  [Some Devices can be tracked even when offline:]: #some-devices-can-be-tracked-even-when-offline
+  [Devices that can be tracked even when offline:]: #devices-that-can-be-tracked-even-when-offline
   [Your Hardware Identifiers:]: #your-hardware-identifiers
   [Your IMEI and IMSI (and by extension, your phone number):]: #your-imei-and-imsi-and-by-extension-your-phone-number
   [Your Wi-Fi or Ethernet MAC address:]: #your-wi-fi-or-ethernet-mac-address